Italian corvette Principessa Clotilde: Service history

 From 1868 to 1871, Principessa Clotilde embarked on a major voyage abroad.
 Captain Carlo Alberto Racchia served as the ship's commander for the cruise.
 She sailed south, around Africa, and on to East Asia.
 In the course of the three-year voyage, the ship traveled some 60000 nmi.
-During the voyage, in 1870, Racchia attempted to secure a site on Borneo for an Italian penal colony, but the other European colonialist powers opposed the move, and Italy abandoned the effort.
+During the voyage, the ship visited the island of Borneo twice, first in 1868 and the second in 1870.
+The first visit was fairly brief, and was made while passing from Singapore to Manila in the Spanish Philippines.
+During the latter visit, Racchia attempted to secure a site on Borneo for an Italian penal colony, but the other European colonialist powers opposed the move, and Italy abandoned the effort.
+The ship nevertheless conducted an extensive survey of the coast of the island and created a large number of charts of the area.
 Following her return to Italy, by October 1871, she was dry-docked in La Spezia for repairs.